jackieocham/pulse-point-BI-analysis/README.md

 - Continue networking with other fitness professionals who specialize in different areas to increase referrals
 - Target people over 50 in marketing efforts for private clients
 - Continue leading group fitness class with intention of converting class participants to private clients

+Thanks for taking a look at my project!